Power Based Violence and Title IX

 University Obligations

-- take prompt necessary steps to end sexual violence and harassment, prevent its recurrence, and address the effects, whether or not the incident is the subject of a criminal investigation
+- take prompt necessary steps to stop sexual violence and harassment, prevent its recurrence, and remedy the effects, whether or not the incident is the subject of a criminal investigation

 - offer support services and take interim steps, including but not limited to free counseling services, moving residence halls, moving classes, changing transportation options, issuing mutual no contact, and/or any other reasonable accommodation